Childhood gender nonconformity: Needs of gender-nonconforming children and families

 There is still controversy regarding the best approach for gender nonconforming children, but as gender nonconformity becomes more widely accepted many parents and professionals have identified things that gender variant or gender nonconforming children need to easily adjust to their transformation.
 Parents have suggested that their children need the ability to discuss their gender non-conformity freely with their parents, to be loved throughout their transformation, and to be permitted to make choices regarding their gender on their own.
 They have also suggested a peer support team and supportive counseling in addition to support from their school and schools administrators and authorities.

 Parents must be mindful of a child's need for parent expressions of acceptance and validation.
-If not validated a child may begin sharing less with their parent and more with friends, this could lead to the parent thinking the gender nonconformity was just a brief phase.
+If not validated, a child may begin sharing less with their parent and more with friends, this could lead to the parent thinking the gender nonconformity was just a brief phase.

 Disclosure is also very important to a family when raising a gender non-conforming child.
 Parents need to consider whom to talk to about their child and what type of information they decide to share.
 Other members of the family must also be prepared to make decisions regarding what to say and whom to say it to.

 Regarding their own needs, parents have suggested that they need information regarding gender nonconforming children that can better assist them and their child in making their transition.
 Additionally, parents have stated they need increased education on gender-nonconforming children, and support from surrounding friends and family to help build parental confidence.
 Parents have also suggested they need counseling to help provide direction, support from medical professionals and peers, and access to transgender people to help provide them with a positive portrayal of transgender communities.

-A 2018 article in The Sunday Times, by journalist Andrew Gilligan, reported criticism of trans groups for large increases in the number of child referrals to the UK National Health Service specialist service dealing with Transgender children.

-Clinical treatments for gender dysphoria

-It is important for clinicians to identify children whose gender dysphoria will persist into adolescence and those who outgrow their gender identity disorder (GID) or gender dysphoria diagnosis.
-In instances where the child's distress and discomfort continues clinicians will sometimes prescribe gonadotropin-releasing hormone (GnRH) to delay puberty.
-Identifying stable and persistent cases of GID may reduce the number of surgeries and hormonal interventions individuals undergo in adolescence and adulthood.
-Gender identity disorders persist into adolescence in about 27% of children with GID diagnoses.

-Diagnosis and treatment of GID in children can be distressing for the parents, which can further exacerbate distress in their child.
-Parents had difficulties accepting their child's desire to be the opposite sex, and are resistant to children wanting to alter their bodies.